Guanzhou-Ke/guanzhou-ke.github.io/_pages/about.md

 ---

 * 07/2023, One paper is accepted in ACM MM 2023 (CCF A)
-* 10/2022, One paper is accepted in ICDM Workshop (CCF B)
+* 10/2022, One paper is accepted in ICDM Workshop 2022 (CCF B)
 * 09/2022, is studied at Beijing Jiaotong University (Ph.D.)
+* 12/2021, One paper is accepted in IEEE Bigdata 2021 (CCF C)

 Services
 ---